 The City’s Drought Contingency Plan consists of three stages.
 Restrictions apply to all Round Rock water customers.
 This includes residents living in Municipal Utility Districts (MUDs) that are wholesale customers of the City of Round Rock.

-Stage 1 Mandatory Water Restrictions in effect as of June 29, 2022.
+Stage 1 Mandatory Water Restrictions remain in effect Summer 2023

 Outdoor watering is limited to the twice per week watering schedule